 Hart-Scott-Rodino Act (HSR Act) is the same as the HartScottRodino Antitrust Improvements Act of 1976.
 HSR Act was enacted to modify the United States antitrust laws, these are laws that oversee the conduct of business corporation in the United States in order to promote healthy competition among them that will benefit consumers.

-A Little More on What is the Hart Scott Rodino Act
+What does the Hart Scott Rodino Act Regulate?

 HSR Act was signed in September 1976 by resident Gerald R, this act was enacted principally to amend the Clayton Antitrust Act.
 According to the provisions of the HSR Act, acquisitions, transfers of securities, mergers and other related activities cannot take place until they are filed with the U.S. Federal Trade Commission and Department of Justice who scrutinizes them before they can be permitted to occur.

 The provisions of the HSR Act mandates that mergers, acquisitions and tender offers are not just filed by one of the parties involved but by both parties.
 Parties are required to file a notification and report form with FCT and the Assistant Attorney General in charge of the Antitrust Division of the Department of Justice.
 Upon filing this, parties need to wait for 30 days, this is the period of assessment.
 It is when FCT and Department of Justice thoroughly check and inspect whether the transaction would not adversely affect U.S. commerce under the antitrust laws.
 A penalty of up to $16,000 per day can be meted out to parties who do not file the form to the appropriate quarters.
 Under the HSR Act, transactions of the above nature must not exceed the specified dollar thresholds and the required number of parties that must be involved.
 If violation in the sense occurs, a notification is required.
 Also, the general rule under the HSR Act is that notification or filing is required when;

 - The transaction would adversely affect the U.S commerce.